-The 6000 incorporates a cartridge design in key areas that are most likely to require maintenance.
-They are: the inlet check valve, the discharge check valve, and the plunger bushing / seal assembly.
+The 7000F incorporates a cartridge design in the four areas that are most likely to require maintenance.
+They are: the diaphragm assembly, the inlet check valve, the discharge check valve, and the plunger bushing / seal assembly.
 The cartridge design provides easier maintenance resulting in less down-time.